akasheu2005-wq/Differentiator-using-Proteus/README.md

 •	Used in wave shaping and signal processing applications.
 ## Viva Questions
 1. What is a differentiator?
+  A circuit that produces output proportional to the derivative of input voltage.
 2. Write the output equation of differentiator.
+  Vout​=−Rf​CdtdVin
 3. Why is output leading input?
+  Because derivative of sine is cosine, which leads by 90°.
 4. What happens at very high frequency?
+  Output amplitude becomes very large and noise increases.
 5. What is practical differentiator?
+   A modified differentiator with additional resistor and capacitor to reduce noise and improve stability.